tlm9201/dokuwiki-plugin-minecraftrecipe/README.md

 </recipe>
 ```

-![NOTE]
-If the specified item id cannot be found, it will fallback to minecraft.wiki and attempt to lookup the sprite there.
+> Note that if the specified item id cannot be found, it will fallback to minecraft.wiki and attempt to lookup the sprite there.
 Assets on minecraft.wiki are case sensitive.

 ## Item Groups
 Groups of items are declared using commas.